artificial-scientist-lab/XLuminA/README.md

 <img src="miscellaneous/performance_convergence.png" alt="performance" width="700"/>

-The Jupyter notebook used for running these simulations is provided as [test_diffractio_vs_xlumina.ipynb](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/test_diffractio_vs_xlumina.ipynb).
+➤ The Jupyter notebook used for running these simulations is provided as [test_diffractio_vs_xlumina.ipynb](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/test_diffractio_vs_xlumina.ipynb).

-The Python files corresponding to numerical/autodiff evaluations are [numerical_methods_evaluation_diffractio.py](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/numerical_methods_evaluation_diffractio.py), and [autodiff_evaluation_xlumina.py](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/autodiff_evaluation_xlumina.py)
+➤ The Python files corresponding to numerical/autodiff evaluations are [numerical_methods_evaluation_diffractio.py](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/numerical_methods_evaluation_diffractio.py), and [autodiff_evaluation_xlumina.py](https://github.com/artificial-scientist-lab/XLuminA/blob/main/examples/autodiff_evaluation_xlumina.py)

 *If you want to run the comparison test of the propagation functions, you need to install [**Diffractio**](https://pypi.org/project/diffractio/) - The version of Diffractio used in this project is v0.1.1.*

 # 🤖🔎 Discovery of new optical setups:

-With XLuminA we were able to re-discover three foundational optics experiments:
+With XLuminA we were able to rediscover three foundational optics experiments.
+In particular, we discover new, superior topologies together with their parameter settings using purely continuous optimization.

 ➤ Optical telescope (or 4f-correlator),